adobe/xdm/extensions/adobe/experience/campaign/orchestration/reportingevent.description.md

 Event rules define when we can move to the next step in the journey.
 A step transition can be occur by one or more events.
+Journey as described above is implemented as a state machine.
 During the journey processing, we may also need data from external systems, Data entities and Data provider are used to fetch and store data in the journey on runtime.
 This schema (`reportingevent`) represents a data model for capturing events, actions and transitions happening inside the user journey